thisislola/thisislola.github.io/README.md

 # 🌈 About me 🌈

 Hello!
-I'm Lorena Carthy-Wilmot, and I have the privilege of working in the dynamic field of Digital Forensics and Incident Response with the Norwegian Police.
-My role involves unraveling the complexities of crimes where digital evidence is involved, a challenge that I find both fascinating and rewarding.
+I'm Lorena Carthy-Wilmot, and I have the privilege of working in the dynamic field of **Digital Forensics and Incident Response** with the Norwegian Police.
+My role involves unraveling the complexities of crimes and investigations where digital evidence is involved, a challenge that I find both fascinating and rewarding.
 Before embarking on this journey, I gained valuable experience as the Head of the Forensic Technology Services Lab at PwC in Oslo, a role that sharpened my skills and deepened my passion for this field.

 Academically, my journey has been deeply rooted in the fields of digital forensics and cybersecurity.
 I earned my **BSc (Hons) in Digital Forensics** from Noroff University College in the scenic Kristiansand, Norway.
 Pursuing further specialization, I completed my **MSc in Cybersecurity** at Teesside University in Middlesbrough, UK.
 These experiences not only enriched my knowledge, but also fueled my passion for uncovering digital truths.